victorandradeap/api-photo-storage/README.md

-# photo-storage-with-thumbor
+# Photo Storage With Thumbor

-A POC of photo storage using thumbor.
+A project of media storage and delivery using thumbor, MinIO ans Spring.